drcatdoctor/fcbot/README.md

 Hello and welcome to fcbot!

-I didn't know if this would work out or not so there's not much documentation.
+I didn't know if this would work out or not so there's not that much documentation, but here's what I got.

 fcbot is a bot for https://www.fantasycritic.games/ that will show you:
 * Any changes to master games (new release dates, new games added, new critic scores)